 There may be a nutritionist in your area or you may connect with one online.

-Certain veterinary nutritionist sites will provide complete nutrition consults tailored to your dog - usually working in conjunction with your regular vet.
+Certain veterinary nutritionist sites will provide complete nutrition consultations tailored to your dog - usually working in conjunction with your regular vet.

 These consultations can be done over the phone, or depending where you live, in person.

-If you are a dog owner who makes a concerted effort to study the nutritional needs of your pet, you probably could do fine without the consultations - but they’re there if you need them.
+If you are a dog owner who will make a concerted effort to study the nutritional needs of your pet, you may be able to do without them - but at least consult with your vet as your dog may have special nutritional requirements.

 Getting a Complete Blood Work Up